aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/presentation-theme/_index.md

 A PowerPoint theme uses a specific set of colors for different elements on a slide.
 If you don't like the colors, you change them colors by applying new colors for the theme.
 To allow you select a new theme color, Aspose.Slides provides values under the [SchemeColor](https://reference.aspose.com/slides/php-java/com.aspose.slides/SchemeColor) enumeration.

-This Java code shows you how to change the accent color for a theme:
+This PHP code shows you how to change the accent color for a theme:

 ```php
   $pres = new Presentation();